Sydney Tafler: Personal life

 Tafler was born into a Jewish family, the son of Eva (née Kosky) and Mark Tafler, an antique dealer.
 His sister, Hylda, married the film director Lewis Gilbert.
 Another sister, Sheila, was also an actress.

 He was married to the actress Joy Shelton from 1941 until his death from cancer; they had three children – two sons, Jeremy and Jonathan, and a daughter, Jennifer, who became a child actress.

 Career

 After two years at the Royal Academy of Dramatic Art, Tafler first appeared on stage in London's West End in 1936, with Sir Seymour Hicks in The Man in Dress Clothes.
-His other stage roles included the menacing character of Nat Goldberg in a production of Harold Pinter's The Birthday Party, directed by the playwright; a role he reprised in William Friedkin's 1968 film version, alongside Robert Shaw and Patrick Magee.
+From 1943 to 1946 he played many Shakespearean roles with the Old Vic company at the New Theatre.
+His other stage roles included the menacing character of Nat Goldberg in a 1975 revival of Harold Pinter's The Birthday Party, a role he'd already played in William Friedkin's 1968 film version alongside Robert Shaw and Patrick Magee.
+His last acting role was with his wife Joy in a 1979 tour of Barefoot in the Park.

-On British television he appeared alongside Sid James in Citizen James.
+On British television, he appeared alongside Sid James in Citizen James.
 His other television work included Angel Pavement, The Gentle Killers, The Infernal Machine, Focus, Dixon of Dock Green, Wodehouse Playhouse, and Hadleigh.
 He appeared in many films from 1947 to 1977, including The Lavender Hill Mob, The Sea Shall Not Have Them, and Alfie, frequently being directed by his brother-in-law Lewis Gilbert.

+Tafler starred in several crime films for Anglo-Amalgamated such as Assassin for Hire.